kaitj91/sqlalchemy-jsonapi/sqlalchemy_jsonapi/declarative/README.md

     model = Person  # The model mapping to the serializer. dasherize = True  # Specify model names such as first_name to be serialized as 'first-name'
 ```
-How you can use your newly defined serializer:
+You can use your newly defined serializer to retrieve a collection of resources or a single resource.
 ```
 # Some GET view in a web framework such as Flask
 def get_resource(db_id):